JanHerca/urantiapedia/output/wikijs/en/article/Eduardo_Altuzarra/Mi_parrafo_favorito.md

 > “My religiosity consists of a humble admiration of the infinitely superior spirit that is revealed in the small details that we can perceive with our fragile and weak minds.
 That deeply emotional conviction of the presence of a higher reasoning power, which reveals itself in the incomprehensible universe, forms my idea of God.”
 > Source: https://frases.top/frases-celebres/frases-albert-einstein/#Frases_de_Einstein_sobre_Dios

-> When my children once become self-conscious of the assurance of the divine presence, such a faith will expand the mind, ennoble the soul, reinforce the personality, augment the happiness, deepen the spirit perception, and enhance the power to love and be loved. ([UB 159:3.12](/en/The_Urantia_Book/159#p3_12))
+> When my children once become self-conscious of the assurance of the divine presence, such a faith will expand the mind, ennoble the soul, reinforce the personality, augment the happiness, deepen the spirit perception, and enhance the power to love and be loved. (<a id="a79_265"></a>[UB 159:3.12](/en/The_Urantia_Book/159#p3_12))

 Another favorite paragraph...